Big thank you to Gravastar for sending the P9 to review!

 Sometimes I practice taking them out of the case so I can show off later in front of my friends.

-I’ve been reading that a lot of people are having trouble with this.
+Previously I read that people were having trouble with this.

 Perhaps if your hands weren’t covered in butter you’d be able to get them out properly. xD